 What is a Due Diligence Checklist?

-A due diligence checklist is a tool used by investors, business owners, and consultants in analyzing a company or organization that they’re acquiring through either a sale, merger or other methods.
-A due diligence checklist for acquisition, due diligence checklists help ensure that the final decision is based on a thorough investigation of all aspects of the business.
-It is also used to uncover red flags and determine if the current value of a company makes it a wise investment.
+A due diligence checklist is a tool used by investors, business owners, and consultants in analyzing a company that they’re acquiring through either a sale, merger, or other methods.
+Also referred to as a due diligence checklist for acquisition, due diligence checklists help ensure that the final decision is based on a thorough investigation of all aspects of the business, uncovering red flags and determining if the current value of a company makes it a wise investment.

 Investors and consultants need to review key aspects of a business to determine if it will be worth the investment and find red flags that may negatively impact profitability.
 Here are some of the key aspects to look into and some key due diligence questions to ask (also applies for enhanced due diligence):

 Is the business in compliance with legal requirements?
 Is the company open to sharing requested company information or were there reservations?